cla-bit/PayStackEase/docs/source/install.rst

     Do not expose your secret key or commit your secret key to git, or use them in client-side code.

 .. hint::

-    Public key is to be used from your front-end when integrating using Paystack Inline.
-    In this case you have to use you secret key since we are working with the server side.
+    Paystack offers both public and secret keys.
+While the public key is used for front-end integration with Paystack Inline, the **paystackease** library only requires your secret key.

-    Set your environment variable as *PAYSTACK_SECRET_KEY*
+    With you secret key gotten from your Paystack account, set your secret key as environment variable named *PAYSTACK_SECRET_KEY*

 .. _Paystack Create Account: https://paystack.com/